sujata-dev/sujata-dev/README.md

 ### 🪪 &nbsp;About Me

-💻 &nbsp;I am a Full Stack with AWS Software Engineer with 5+ years of experience in designing, developing, and delivering high-quality, user-centric solutions as well as a strong commitment to continuous personal and professional development.
+I am a Full Stack with AWS Software Engineer with 5+ years of experience in designing, developing, and delivering high-quality, user-centric solutions as well as a strong commitment to continuous personal and professional development.
 Additionally, known as a mentor, offering technical guidance and collaborating with cross-functional Agile teams. <br/><br/>
-🎹 &nbsp;When I'm not coding, you'll find me exploring my creative side through music, writing, and drawing.
+When I'm not coding, you'll find me exploring my creative side through music, writing, and drawing.
-<br/></br/>
+<br/><br/>

 ### 💼 &nbsp;Professional Experience